Lusito/typed-ecstasy/docs/guide/core/hot-module-replacement.md

 Of course, for this to work, both the old service class and the new service class needs to have this decorator on the property.
 Otherwise, no action will be performed.
 If you have such a situation, wou will need to reload the webpage.

-### Special Considerations

-You should make override the onEnable and onDisable of your systems to correctly set up and clean up your logic, so the replaced system leaves nothing behind.
+### Make Sure Your Service Cleans up Properly

+When a Service can be created and destroyed, the code should make sure to properly clean up any remaining resources.
-For example if you add a listener, always make sure to remove it in onDisable:
+For example if you add a listener, always make sure to remove it when the service is destroyed (or disabled, if it's a system):

+There are two approaches you can use to have "setup" and "shut down" your service:

+#### using onEnable / onDisable

+Systems are a special kind of service, which can be disabled.
+Here you actually might want to set up when the service gets enabled and shut down when it gets disabled (which happens upon removal and hot-swap as well).

+Here you can override the `onEnable` and `onDisable` methods:

 ```ts
 protected override onEnable(): void {